 | Denmark | Finland | Norway | Sweden | Baltic Cities |

-Sweden I go to Sweden often..
+Sweden I go to Sweden fairly often to attend conferences.
 In June of 2010, I was fortunate enough to spend two do-nothing days in Stockholm before attending a conference in Vaxjo.
 I took many photos.
 Using some of those photos, I decided to construct this webpage in order to entertain your vanity.

 When I was there, it was two weeks before the Swedish royal wedding.
 Their crown princes was getting married, and many people were talking about the royal family.
 Kings or queens do not have much to do with physics these days, but the king of Sweden is somewhat special to physicists.
 He hands out Nobel certificates to exceptional physicists.
 If you are sufficiently young, and you do physics correctly, you may receive the Nobel certificate from this princess who will become the queen of Sweden when you are ready.